The Best Beaches of Algarve Portugal

 Carvoeiro Beach

-Carvoeiro beach offers some of the best swimming and scenery in the area.
+Carvoeiro Beach offers some of the best swimming and scenery in the area.
 It stretches out into a wide expanse of sand, surrounded by cliffs and overlooked by beautiful white homes and hotels.
-With a traditional local market that sells fresh produce and the neighborhood butcher and bakers, this beach has retained the intrinsic character of Portuguese life.
-Lovely Carvoeiro Beach, in south of Portugal, is friendly for anyone with mobility issues.
+You’ll find a traditional local market that sells fresh produce, along with a neighborhood butcher and bakers.
+Lovely Carvoeiro Beach is friendly for anyone with mobility issues.
 It is the only beach in the region that can be accessed by foot as well as by wheelchair.
-This means that even those who are unable to walk to the beach can still enjoy the sand and the water.
-The water by this beach is beautiful and blue, like it is in many other areas of the Algarve.
-A visit to Praia do Carvoeiro beach is sure to let the stresses of life slip away, as you immerse yourself in its ultra serene surroundings.
+The waters here are a beautiful shade of blue.

 Martinhal Beach